Bring your own device

 If you're pretty clued up when it comes to tech, you can use your own eligible router with Electric Kiwi Broadband.

-For our power customers who already have fibre internet and a compatible device.
+For our customers who already have fibre internet and a compatible device.

 T&Cs apply